tinyredinc/notes/real_estate/cofund_reif_ts.md

 Investment strategies are subject to change in order to adapt to today's fast-paced market conditions, but will be announced at investor meetings if there are any changes.

-## Distributions

-The REIF intends to provide a fixed 6% annualized cash distribution on the investment capital, payable quarterly, to Unit holders.
-A special distribution will be issued at fund liquidation according to the profit distribution mechanisms.

-## Investors

-Units will only be available to accredited investors and investors who meet certain exemptions under securities laws.
-Non-Residents of Canada will be excluded from investing in Units.

 ## Transferability of Units

 Units cannot be transferred without the consent of the General Partner, subject to certain conditions and compliance with securities laws.